Schizophrenia is inherited probability. The ability of schizophrenia to transmit the characteristics of its development to descendants

 • social isolation;

-• shocks and stresses;
+• shocks and stress;

 • environmental factor;

-• problems during intrauterine development fetus.
+• problems in intrauterine development fetus

 Regarding heredity, there are also certain calculations of possible risk: